ansible/workshops/exercises/ansible_security/2.2-threat/README.md

 Let's write a playbook to enable log forwarding from Check Point to QRadar and create a log source in QRadar.
 We can partially re-use the main playbook from the last exercise where we already connected Check Point with QRadar.

-On your control host, create the file `threat_cp_log.yml` with the following content:
+In your VS Code online editor, create the file `threat_cp_log.yml` with the following content:

 <!-- {% raw %} -->
 ```yaml